openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 Application visibility verification failed.

-**Solution Steps**
+**Resolution Steps**

-1. In the Stage model, if exception 16000004 is thrown when launching an application, it indicates that the called application failed to start.
-Check whether the exported configuration of the Ability field in the module.json5 of the called application is set to true.
-If this field is true, the ability can be called by other applications; if it is false, the ability cannot be called by other applications.
+1. In the Stage model, if exception 16000004 is thrown when launching an application, it indicates that the called application failed.
+Check whether the `exported` configuration in the `Ability` field of the called application's `module.json5` is set to `true`.
+If `exported` is `true`, the ability can be called by other applications; if `false`, it cannot.
-2. If an application needs to launch an ability with exported set to false, apply for the ohos.permission.START_INVISIBLE_ABILITY permission (this permission can only be requested by system applications).
+2. If an application needs to launch an ability with `exported` set to `false`, apply for the `ohos.permission.START_INVISIBLE_ABILITY` permission (this permission is only available to system applications).

-## 16000005 Permission Verification Failed for the Specified Process
+## 16000005 Specified Process Permission Verification Failed

 **Error Message**